Couples and Money Advice After 25 Years of Marriage

 5 personal tips from personal finance blogger Kerry Hannon

 How do 25 years go by so quickly?
 My father used to call this phenomenon, “the collapse of time.”
 I’m feeling it.
-Last week, on the Fourth of July, my husband, Cliff, and I celebrated our 25th wedding anniversary, visiting the charming town of Asheville, N.C.
+On the Fourth of July, my husband, Cliff, and I celebrated our 25 wedding anniversary, visiting the charming town of Asheville, N.C.
 The arrival of this signature anniversary made me think about what I have learned about couples and money over the years.

 Don’t worry: there are not 25 tips.
 I’ve boiled them down to five that I believe are worth their weight in gold even on this “silver” milestone:

 1. Splurge on experiences, not on things.
 As Cliff and I demonstrated in Asheville, doing new things together, such as exploring the world, has been a key to our marriage.
 It’s an investment in building shared memories and learning together that has stood the test of time.

 We’ve traveled from China’s Great Wall to the Canadian Rockies, from Morocco to Mendocino, and scores of other places in between.
 Each year, we commit to doing at least one trip together; just us.
 We both travel a lot on business and visiting family and friends, so it’s important that we set aside time and commit the cash to making this part of the fabric of our marriage.

 “What appeals to me is the discovery aspect of travel, not knowing what you are about to see,” Cliff says.
 “When you’re open-minded, almost anything becomes heightened because it’s new and different.
 “It’s seeing for the first time, especially if you can approach it in a non-touristy, accidental way and get a flavor for what it’s like to live there.”